yfndev/ybudget/README.md

 > Open-source budget management for german associations.

-YBudget helps german (non profit) associations manage their budgets when managing them in Excel gets too complicated.
-It was built by [Joël Heil Escobar](https://www.linkedin.com/in/joel-heil-escobar) as a capstone project at [CODE University](https://code.berlin/) as his co-founded organization, the [Young Founders Network e.V.](https://youngfounders.network) was in desperate need for such a solution.
+YBudget helps german (non profit) associations manage their budgets when Excel gets too complicated.
+It is built by [Joël Heil Escobar](https://www.linkedin.com/in/joel-heil-escobar) as a [CODE University](https://code.berlin/) Capstone project.
+The initial idea came when the [Young Founders Network e.V.](https://youngfounders.network) got into desperate need of such a solution.

 **The problem?**
 Most budget tools are too expensive or too complex for associations to use.
+While Excel is flexible, it is also plenty of work keeping track of all the expenses that go in and out.

 **Our solution?**
-Simple, affordable, and open-source.
+Simple, affordable, intuitive and open-source.

 ## Features